kimthien175/skri_client/README.md

  en_US: which is Locale('en','US') in code, is the default locale in this project To generate translation from assets/locales, please active get_cli and run in terminal:
                get generate locales assets/locales

+#HOW TO RUN THE PROJECT ON WEB
+flutter run -d chrome --release --dart-define-from-file=.env